 Safeguarding is taken very seriously at Holyport College and this includes ensuring our students understand how to stay safe and behave online.
 We teach students the underpinning knowledge and behaviours which will help them to navigate the online world safely and confidently regardless of the device, platform or app.
 They are taught what positive, respectful and healthy online relationships look like and the effects of their online actions.
-We address online safety and behaviour in an age appropriate way, with progression in the content to reflect the different and escalating risks students face.
+We address online safety and behaviour in an age appropriate way, with progression in the content to reflect the different and escalating risks students face, ensuring students know how to recognise harmful online content and know where to go for support should they need it.
+Students will be able to evaluate what they see online and to recognise techniques used for persuasion.